Emergency Caregiver (EC) Funding - AB 1811

 ACLs 18-33, 18-75, 19-24, -19-84, and 22-89.
 WIC 11461.36.

-Families caring for a foster care child or NMD placed on an emergency basis or for a compelling reason, prior to being approved under RFA, are known as emergency caregivers.
+Families caring for a Foster Care (FC) child or a non-minor dependent (NMD) placed on an emergency basis, or for a compelling reason prior to being approved under Resource Family Approval (RFA), are known as emergency caregivers.
 Effective July 1, 2018, Assembly Bill 1811 requires counties to provide payment to emergency caregivers in an amount equal to the LOC Basic Level rate paid to RFA caregivers.

 Note: Voluntary Placement Agreement cases are not eligible for EC funding as these placements do not require RFA approval.

-EC payments are funded through the TANF-Emergency Assistance (EA-5K) Program for federally eligible cases.
-For children who are determined to be ineligible for the TANF-EA Program, a combination of state and county funding is used (EC-5L).
+EC payments are funded through the Temporary Assistance to Needy Families (TANF)-Emergency Assistance (EA-5K) Program for federally eligible cases.
+For children determined to be ineligible for federal funding, a combination of state and county funding is used (EC-5L).

 Pending Approval As A Tribally Approved Home (TAH)

 Effective July 1, 2019, EC funding is available for Indian children/youth placed with caregivers who are pending approval as a TAH.
-The same provisions apply to this population with the following difference,
+The same provisions apply to this population, but with the following difference:

 EC Eligibility Criteria

-The following eligibility criteria must also be met in order to use EC funding:
+The following eligibility criteria must also be met to use EC funding for both federal and non-federal cases:

 • Placement occurred on or after July 1, 2018.
-The beginning date of aid for EC funding will be based on the date of placement.
+The beginning date of aid for EC funding will be based on the placement date.

-• Child or NMD placed on an emergency basis or for a compelling reason.
+• The child or NMD was placed on an emergency basis or for a compelling reason.

-• Submission of an RFA application (RFA 01A).
-Within ten business days of the placement, the Department of Family and Children’s Services will save RFA 01As in the EW Tools Folder.
+• Submission of an RFA 01A.
+Within ten business days of placement, the Department of Family and Children’s Services will save RFA 01As in the EW Tools Folder.
+The Social Services Benefits Specialist (SSBS) will verify that the application is in the folder and that the caregiver’s name appears in the document.
+There are no additional SSBS requirements for the RFA 01A.

 • Emergency Assistance application (EA 1) was submitted on behalf of the child for the current Foster Care episode.